AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 * [Tag your digital assets](#tag-assets).
 * [Manage the tags and searches](#manage-smart-tags-and-searches).

-Smart Content Services are applicable only for [!DNL Adobe Experience Manager Assets] customers.
-The Smart Content Service is available for purchase as an add-on to [!DNL Experience Manager].
+Smart Tags are applicable only for [!DNL Adobe Experience Manager Assets] customers.
+The Smart Tags is available for purchase as an add-on to [!DNL Experience Manager].

 <!-- TBD: Is there a link to buy SCS or initiate a sales call.
 How are AIO services sold? -->

 ## Integrate [!DNL Experience Manager] with Adobe I/O {#integrate-aem-with-aio}

-You can integrate [!DNL Adobe Experience Manager] with the Smart Content Service using Adobe I/O. Use this configuration to access the Smart Content Service from within [!DNL Experience Manager].
+You can integrate [!DNL Adobe Experience Manager] with the Smart Tags using Adobe I/O. Use this configuration to access the Smart Tags service from within [!DNL Experience Manager].

-See [configure Experience Manager for smart tagging of assets](smart-tags-configuration.md) for tasks to configure the Smart Content Service.
-At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe I/O gateway before forwarding your request to the Smart Content Service.
+See [configure Experience Manager for smart tagging of assets](smart-tags-configuration.md) for tasks to configure the Smart Tags.
+At the back end, the [!DNL Experience Manager] server authenticates your service credentials with the Adobe I/O gateway before forwarding your request to the Smart Tags service.

 ## Understand tag models and guidelines {#understand-tag-models-guidelines}

 A tag model is a group of related tags that are by a visual aspect of the image.
 For example, a shoes collection can have different tags but all the tags are related to shoes and can belong to the same tag model.
 Tags can relate only with the distinctly different visual aspects of images.
-To understand the content representation of a training model in [!DNL Experience Manager], visualize a training model as a top-level entity comprised of a group of related `cq:tags`.
+To understand the content representation of a training model in [!DNL Experience Manager], visualize a training model as a top-level entity comprised of a group of manually added tags and example images for each tag.
 Each tag can be exclusively applied to an image.

 Tags that cannot realistically be handled are related to:

 * Non-visual, abstract aspects such as the year or season of release of a product, mood of or emotion evoked by an image.
-* Nuanced visual differences in products such as shirts with and without collars or small product logos embedded on products.
+* Fine visual differences in products such as shirts with and without collars or small product logos embedded on products.

 Before you create a tag model and train the service, identify a set of unique tags that best describe the objects in the images in the context of your business.
 Ensure that the assets in your curated set conform to [the training guidelines](#training-guidelines).

 ### Training guidelines {#training-guidelines}

-Training is an irrevocable process.
 The images in your training set should conform to the following guidelines:

-**Quantity and size:** Minimum 10 images per tag.
-Minimum of 500 pixels on the longer side.
+**Quantity and size:** Minimum 10 images and maximum 50 images per tag.

 **Coherence**: Images for a tag should be visually similar.
 It is best to add together the tags about the same visual aspects (such as the same type of objects in an image) together into a single tag model.
 For example, it is not a good idea to tag all of these images as `my-party` (for training) because they are not visually similar.